01

 -

-Adjustment button to reveal the expected changes according to the yearly constraints
+Adjustment button to show expected changes based on yearly constraints

 -

-Solvency button to check the closing balances of the asset accounts
+Solvency checker to verify closing balances of asset accounts

 06